 Louis Sclavis

-Louis Sclavis was born in 1953 in Lyons.
-He started learning to play the clarinet when he was ten years old with his neighbourhood's concert band and after a few years he continued his training at Lyons' music academy.
+Louis Sclavis started the clarinet when he was ten years old with hisneighbourhood's wind band and after a few years he continued his training at the Lyon Conservatory.

 At the beginning of the 1970s, he played with theatre companies and dance troupes which fitted into the trends of the Living Theatre or of the Bread and Puppet Theatre and his musical inspiration came from Soft Machine, Sun Râ, or the Art Ensemble of Chicago.